 Indicator lamps Remaining

-Lighted Off capacity
+Lighted Off Blinking capacity

 75% to 100%

 50% to 75%

 25% to 50%

 0% to 25%

+Charge the battery.

+† !
+The battery may have malfunctioned.

 NOTE: Depending on the conditions of use and the ambient temperature, the indication may differ slightly from the actual capacity.